-By enabling workers to electronically capture information in the field, including photos and signatures, they can immediately post that information into back-end systems, automatically triggering the next step in the process.
+Workers can electronically capture information in the field, including photos and signatures, they can immediately post that information into back-end systems, automatically triggering the next step in the process.
 This not only speeds up processes, but reduces mistakes.
 It also eliminates the need for field workers to return to base to submit paperwork.